jaegertracing/documentation/content/docs/next-release/apis.md

 ### gRPC/Protobuf (stable)

-The recommended way for programmatically retrieving traces and other data is via `jaeger.api_v2.QueryService` gRPC endpoint defined in [query.proto] IDL file.
+The recommended way for programmatically retrieving traces and other data is via the `jaeger.api_v2.QueryService` gRPC endpoint defined in [query.proto] IDL file.
 In the default configuration this endpoint is accessible from `jaeger-query:16685`.

 ### HTTP JSON (internal)

 Jaeger UI communicates with **jaeger-query** Service via JSON API.
-For example, a trace can be retrieved via GET request to `https://jaeger-query:16686/api/traces/{trace-id-hex-string}`.
+For example, a trace can be retrieved via a GET request to `https://jaeger-query:16686/api/traces/{trace-id-hex-string}`.
 This JSON API is intentionally undocumented and subject to change.

 ## Remote Storage API (stable)